from __future__ import annotations

 """

-Fill self._runs with a list of `SeparateRun` objects, each
+Fill self._raw_runs with a list of `SeparateRawRun` objects,

 Parameters